• Skip to main content

 A groundbreaking approach to conservation in the 100-Mile Wilderness.

 The Maine Woods Initiative (MWI) is AMC’s multi-use recreation and land conservation project in the famed 100-Mile Wilderness.
 It’s an area at the heart of the largest contiguous expanse of undeveloped forest in the eastern United States.
-Since 2003, we’ve permanently protected more than 114,000 acres of this critical environment, with more on the way.
+Since 2003, we've permanently protected nearly 130,000 acres of this critical environment.

 This video was prepared by AMC using Federal funds under award 01-79-15159/URI:11815 from the US EDA, of U.S. Department of Commerce.
 The statements, findings, conclusions, and recommendations are those of the author(s) and do not necessarily reflect the views of the EDA, or the U.S. Department of Commerce.